CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 refers to current place of a binary code.
 This is `.` and is called in this manual as output counter.
 Symbol names can contains alphanumeric characters, `.` and `_`.
 First character must not be a digit.
-This same rules concerns a labels.
+This same rules concerns labels.

 Label is symbol that can not be redefined.
 Labels precedes statement and can occurred many times.
 Like that: